Thus Spoke Zarathustra (1883–1885)

 Who He’s Arguing With

 • Christianity and Platonism.
 “Platonism for the people,” as Nietzsche will later call Christianity in Beyond Good and Evil.
 Both invent a “true world” above the earth to which this life is supposed to be inferior.
-Zarathustra is the sustained poetic rebellion against every Hinterwelt (“afterworld”).
+Zarathustra is the sustained poetic rebellion against every Hinterwelt (“afterworld”) — and the chapter “Of the Afterworldsmen” diagnoses these inventions as the work of “suffering and impotence.”

 • Schopenhauer.
 The great predecessor whose diagnosis Nietzsche keeps and whose cure (renunciation, denial of the will) he reverses.
 The Übermensch is Schopenhauer’s will-to-live rewritten as will to power, and affirmed instead of denied.

 • The preachers of equality.
 Democratic-socialist movements of late-nineteenth-century Europe.
-Their demand for equality, Nietzsche says, is ressentiment wearing moral clothing.
+Their demand for equality, Nietzsche says, is ressentiment wearing moral clothing — the tarantula’s bite.

 • Wagner.
 Never named, but present.
 Part 4 — the Higher Men, the magician who is a bad poet, the ass festival — is in part a parody of Bayreuth.
-Zarathustra is the anti-Parsifal.
+Zarathustra is the anti-Parsifal, the anti-redeemer.

 How It’s Written